 Moreton Bay College aims to implement a comprehensive whole school promotion of personal mastery and by establishing a supportive environment that recognises the connections between curriculum, policies, practices and partnerships.

 Personal Development in the College is about becoming independent, living well within a wider community, and developing a sense of purpose and futures thinking.
-A comprehensive personal skills program from P – 12 will ensure that students are equipped with the knowledge and understanding, and repertoire of skills associated with the four key attributes of resiliency:
+A comprehensive personal skills program from Prep to Year 12 ensures that students are equipped with the knowledge and understanding, and repertoire of skills associated with the four key attributes of resiliency:

 - Autonomy and personal identity